Score

 JAN MULDER — VP of Engineering

-We can’t lose 40% of our installer base.
-That’s not a compliance problem — that’s a survival problem.
+Lose 40% of the installer base and this isn’t a compliance problem — it’s a survival problem.

 --:--:-- AMBER CRA-02: Secure by Default